stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Why does this notification ("ATTENTION REQUIRED/CLOUDFLARE") pop up instead of the site I want to go to?
 Annoying." by @[jovefrancisco](https://twitter.com/jovefrancisco/status/520550545652609024)

-"Why do I get CloudFlare ""Attention Required" CAPTCHA interstitial pages for several websites" by @[pforret](https://twitter.com/pforret/status/450948617768292352)
+"Why do I get CloudFlare "Attention Required" CAPTCHA interstitial pages for several websites" by @[pforret](https://twitter.com/pforret/status/450948617768292352)

 "Everytime I go to a website I get attention required and it has me do a captcha, why are you blocking me from sites?" by @[syzransport](https://twitter.com/syzransport/status/413243634905911296)